yiyuma/technical-tutorials/Database/PostgreSQL.md

 - pgAdmin4

 ## Note
 - Always end SQL statements with a semicolon ;.
-SQL Shrll waits for the semicolon and excutes all lines as one SQL statement.
+SQL Shell waits for the semicolon and excutes all lines as one SQL statement.

 ## SQL Statements